DOMOnic9000/Dominic-Repository-Profile/readme.md

 ## Week 9
 Based on the discussion with the industry expert on 3-11-24, I mainly learned that the triple A gaming will be at a large decline of quality in both games and management for at least five years.
 Thus, in my future as a game developer, I will be looking more towards working at potential indie game studios rather than setting my sights at the triple A game studios.
 I also learned that connections and netwoking are very important to earning specific positions in the industry as well.

+# Game395 31608
+Dominic Paquin
+## Week 11
+Both ProBuilder and PolyBrush would not be good applications for my workflow because the 3D tools that they provide would not be beneficial for my 2D game project.
+That being said, Game Maker Studio would be a compatible addition to my game not only because it has tools for 2D games, but because I already have prior experience with working with Game Maker Studio.
+The Sprite Editor, which is already included in my game project, can also be used to edit character animations as well.